 The Definitive Guide to Understanding App Development Cost

-With the average American spending more than four hours per day on their mobile device, there are compelling reasons to expand your brand’s reach to the palm of your customers’ hands.
-A mobile app reaches across all parts of your business, forming a key piece of your marketing and brand strategy, offering superior engagement than other digital products, and providing an automatic customer loyalty program (after all, every time the customer opens their phone, there you are).
+With the average American spending more than four hours per day on their mobile device, there are compelling reasons to expand your brand’s reach and make a mobile app.
+A mobile app reaches across all parts of your business, forms a key piece of your marketing and brand strategy, offers superior engagement than other digital products, and satisfies your customers’ needs for a mobile app on the go.

 The benefits of building an app are apparent, but how much does it cost to develop an app and what does the development process look like?

-In the article below, we’ll provide a walkthrough for estimating app development cost.
-We’ll start high-level with the basics–what are the key variables that go into developing an app?–before diving into the specifics of these variables.
+In the article below, we’ll provide a walkthrough for estimating development costs to make an app. .
+We’ll start high-level with the basics–what are the key variables that go into developing an app and what do your users need–before diving into the specifics of the data.

 The key inputs to estimate the cost of your app

 The cost of making an app relies on a wide variety of inputs but, at its simplest, app price can be understood as the product of two key variables: project complexity and developer rates.

 Project complexity depends on a variety of factors: